A Beginner's Guide to Undoing a Bra

 - You may utilize two flat hands at either side of the corset to squeeze each entire end together and release all the hooks from the eyes on one fell swoop (this is what I prefer).

-Obviously this may take a bit of practice, but removing corsets is, in principle, as simple as removing simple bras.
+This may take a bit of practice, but removing corsets is, in principle, as simple as removing simple bras.
 In my humble opinion, removing corsets, at least with hook-and-eye fastening, is easier than removing slips or negligees, because they come right off the front when undone.

 Having a go at undoing a girl's bra might seem daunting at the beginning, but I hope this guide has proven to you just how simple the process is.
 In fact, removing bras today is easier than it has been for decades.
 I mean, consider what the 1800s dandy was up against!
 Proper ladies had ATTENDANTS lace up their undergarments for them... heck, men had to practically be tailors to disassemble them!
 Really, you've got it easy.

-Obviously not all bras utilize the clasp system outlined above, but those that do not are either sports bras, which are simply to be removed like shirts, or have buckle-like clasps, which you're more likely to be familiar with.
+Not all bras utilize the clasp system outlined above, but those that do not are either sports bras, which are simply to be removed like shirts, or have buckle-like clasps, which you're more likely to be familiar with.
 So rest easy.

 I hope you've found this guide to be helpful.
 If you have any additional tips to share, feel free to leave a comment.